 - Paraphrase what you heard: “So I’m hearing that you felt alone when I made that decision.
 Is that right?”

-- Get curious, not furious: Ask open questions like, “Can you tell me more about what that felt like?”
+- Get curious, not furious: ask open questions like, “Can you tell me more about what that felt like?”

-- Notice nonverbal cues: Tone and body language often carry the most important signals.
+- Notice nonverbal cues: tone and body language often carry the most important signals.

-Understanding each other’s communication patterns can also help you adapt.
+Understanding each other’s communication patterns can help you adapt.
 Exploring personality or relationship frameworks may reveal repeating dynamics.

-When to Press Pause
+When to press pause

 Sometimes emotions are too high to continue.
 Emotional flooding shuts down clear thinking, and pushing through then is harmful.
 A strategic pause protects the relationship and prevents regret.
 To work, pauses must be pre-agreed and respectful.